logikum/md-doc-site/contents/1.0/documentation/components/locales.md

 }
 ```

-If the name of the locale file is `tiger.json`, the the locale values can be
+If the name of the locale file is `tiger.json`, i.e. not the default name,
-accessed by adding the filename without the extension to the key:
+the locale values can be accessed by adding the filename without the extension
+to the key:

  ```javascript
 function control( ctx ) {